auremoser/mozsci/log/worklog.md

 * put together [goal and objectives doc](https://docs.google.com/document/d/1xXP-RBGBW4rEObhenQlbd1HlN8iT-ZbaDwWm1Kd_1yw/edit) with titles for amy
 * meeting about goals and roles with amy
 * meetig with sarah about fellowship goals and roles
+* sent fellows (OWF and MSL) finance info and direct deposit form for alexei

 ## 7/27/17